Close Menu

 Muscle weakness: You may develop muscle weakness due to nerve damage.

-Fatigue: Severe fatigue is one of the most common symptoms of MS. You may feel fatigue upon exertion, but also feel chronic fatigue even though you have not exerted yourself.
+Fatigue: Severe fatigue is one of the most common symptoms of MS. You may feel fatigue when you exercise, but also feel chronic fatigue even though you have not exerted yourself.

-Lhermitte’s sign: You may experience an electric shock sensation when you move your neck.
+Lhermitte’s sign: You may experience a feeling like an electrical shock when you move your neck.
 This is known as Lhermitte’s sign.

 ADDITIONAL SYMPTOMS OF MS

-Bowel and Bladder problems: You may have problems emptying your bladder or you may need to urinate frequently.
-You may also have loss of bladder control.
-Bowel incontinence may occur because of muscle weakness.
+Bowel and Bladder problems: You may have problems emptying your bladder or you may need to urinate often.
+You may also have loss of bladder or bowel control, due to muscle weakness.
 These are early signs of MS.

 Balance issues, Dizziness and Vertigo: Problems with balance and coordination are common with MS.